 3. There is no Limit to the Number of Credit Cards You Can Have

-According to a research that was done by myFICO.com, the average consumer has a total of nine credit cards.
+According to a 2016 research that was done by the credit reporting agency Experian, the average American has 2.35 credit cards.

 There is no such thing as a perfect number of credit cards an individual should have.
 Every consumer can have a number of general purpose credit cards that suit most of their needs.